OUTEXPRESSION newspaper is a not a for profit publication of Gay West Community

 the intersection of Dundas West and Brock Avenue, the former Brockton Town Hall

-Yonge and Dundas on a good day.
+bicycle ride to Yonge and Dundas on a good day.

 View of one of many murals, by local Ecuador born artist José